Nunie123/data_engineering_on_gcp_book/ch_11_deployment_pipelines.md

     --build-config=cloudbuild.yaml
 ```

 You may have noticed the `beta` in our gcloud command (if you are prompted to install "beta" components after executing the above command, do so).
 The `beta` signifies that this `gcloud builds triggers` command utility is still being tested by GCP developers, so should be used with caution (and best avoided in production code).
-Fortunately, as we discussed in Chapter 10, we shouldn't be deploying our infrastructure through the command line, anyway.
+Fortunately, as we discussed in [Chapter 10: Infrastructure as Code with Terraform](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_10_infrastructure_as_code.md), we shouldn't be deploying our infrastructure through the command line, anyway.
 If we we were deploying through Terraform we would just add a resource block to our Terraform file like this:
 ``` JS
 resource "google_cloudbuild_trigger" "filename-trigger" {
   trigger_template {